brantwills/Angular-Paging/test/README.md

 ####Test Files

-This folder contains all the necessary test files for those interested in contributing to the paging directive
+This folder contains all the necessary test files for those interested in contributing to the paging directive.

-This directive relies on [node package manager](https://www.npmjs.com/) and [karma test runner](http://karma-runner.github.io/)
+This directive relies on [node package manager](https://www.npmjs.com/) and [karma test runner](http://karma-runner.github.io/).

-The actual [jasmine tests](http://jasmine.github.io/) are found in the `spec.js` files
+The actual [jasmine tests](http://jasmine.github.io/) are found in the `spec.js` files.

 ---
 <br/>

 ####How to Test the Directive

-The quickest way to start testing is to perform the following npm console commands
+The quickest way to start testing is to perform the following npm console commands:

 `> npm install`

 `> npm test`

-This will start the karma test suite and instantly perform the tests
+This will start the karma test suite and instantly perform the tests.

-The karma environment is driven by the `karma.config.js` file
+The karma environment is driven by the `karma.config.js` file.

 ---
 <br/>

 ####Customizing Tests

-Feel free to modify the `karma.config.js` file locally as you see fit
+Feel free to modify the `karma.config.js` file locally as you see fit.

 The published `karma.config.js` is built with the following considerations in mind: